UNIT-Electronics-MX/unit_devlab_capacitive_touch_sensor/README.md

 # Touch Capacitive Sensor

+The **UNIT Touch Capacitive Sensor** is a compact breakout module utilizing the TTP223 capacitive touch IC.
+It enables microcontrollers to detect touch input without mechanical buttons or moving components.
+The module operates by simply supplying power and connecting the output pin to a digital input on your development board, providing a reliable and straightforward touch interface.

 <div align="center">
   <img src="hardware/resources/unit_top_V_0_0_1_ue0099_Sensor_Touch.png" width="500px" alt="Development Board">
   <p><em></em></p>
 </div>

-The **UNIT Touch Capacitive Sensor** is a compact, easy-to-use breakout module based on the TTP223 capacitive touch IC.
-It allows your microcontroller to detect finger touches without any mechanical buttons or moving parts.
-Just power it up, wire the output pin to a digital input on your board, and start reading touches!

 ## 📦 Overview